georgehanson/Vue-Form-Components/README.md

 ### Select List

 This component generates a select input within a bootstrap form group.
-The name for this component is `Listcomponent`.
+The name for this component is `SelectList`.
 This component can be used in conjunction with the `v-model` directive.

 #### Addons